Happily Ever After (Magic Kingdom)

 Happily Ever After is a fireworks and projection mapping show which debuted at the Magic Kingdom on May 12, 2017.
-Unlike its predecessor, Wishes: A Magical Gathering of Disney Dreams, the show included projection mapping across Cinderella Castle, lasers, and searchlights, in addition to pyrotechnics.
-The show included characters and music from a wide array of Disney films.
-The music also included a theme song adapted from Hong Kong Disneyland's 10th anniversary celebration (and its subsequent show Mickey and the Wondrous Book) and Shanghai Disneyland's Mickey's Storybook Adventure; the song was written by Adam Watts, Melissa Peirce, and Andrew Dodd, and performed by Angie Keilhauer and Jordan Fisher.
+Unlike its predecessor, Wishes: A Magical Gathering of Disney Dreams, the show includes projection mapping, lasers, and searchlights, in addition to pyrotechnics, featuring characters from a wide array of Disney films, and music arranged by Tim Heintz.
+The show's theme song of the same name was written by Adam Watts, Melissa Peirce, and Andy Dodd, and performed by Angie Keilhauer and Jordan Fisher; it is adapted from Hong Kong Disneyland's 10th anniversary celebration (and its subsequent show Mickey and the Wondrous Book) and Shanghai Disneyland's Mickey's Storybook Adventure.